eller kjøp de skickelige platene fra mons.no shop

 It only gets soarer.

 «Hoppalong» was written autumn 2004.
-It became very true of mye life in 2005.
+It became very true of my life in 2005.

-- At last!
-An Åge Aleksandersen number!
+.
+An Åge Aleksandersen number.
 (Bent)

 Blond og blid